Primary tabs

 - CV/resume

-The Research Proposal should be between 1,000 - 1,500 words and consist of a question and a hypothesis, a literature review, a statement on method, and key references. - Sample of work (1)
+The Research Proposal should be between 1,000 - 1,500 words inclusive of references and footnotes.
+This should consist of a carefully researched topic of relevance to an area of academic discourse, research questions, a literature review, a statement on design approach, and key references. -

 You should get in touch with a Supervisor to discuss your research proposal and whether they are willing to Supervise, you before applying.
 For more information on finding a Supervisor, see below.